yaoyuannnn/gerritlab/README.md

 $ pip install .
 ```

-## Set up a .gitreview.
+## (Optional) Set up a .gitreview.

-Before using this tool, you need to create a `.gitreview` file in the root
-directory of your project.

-It must contain:
+A `.gitreview` file can be created in a repo to configure how Gerritlab
+operates for a given remote.
+The `.gitreview` is an INI file with sections
+naming remotes.
+In each section the following optional settings are allowed:

 * `host`: The base URL of the GitLab server.
-* `project_id`: The ID of your project on your GitLab host.

-It may optionally contain:
+By default, this is extracted from the git remote URL.

-* `target_branch`: the target branch that you want the MRs to eventually merge into.
-By default, `target_branch` is `master`.
+* `target_branch`: The target branch that you want the MRs to eventually merge into.
+By default, `target_branch` is whatever the default branch of the GitLab repo is.
 * `remove_source_branch`: Boolean value, indicating whether the source branch of an MR should be deleted once it's merged.
 By default, `remove_source_branch` is `True`.

 Example `.gitreview`: